OPT STEM Extension

 1. Request OPT STEM I-20s from ISSS

 Under "F-1 Practical Training," complete the Optional Practical Training (OPT) e-form.
-Per the new regulations, student must submit a completed Form I-983 to ISSS.
-This document must be completed by the student and their employer.
+Applicant must submit both a completed Form I-983 and Form I-765 to ISSS.
+Form I-983 must be completed by the student and his/her employer.
 For more information on how to complete this form, please review the instructions on the DHS OPT STEM Hub.
 (Please note: You are not required to submit this document to USCIS.
-However, ISSS must receive the completed Form I-983 prior the I-20s necessary for your application to USCIS).
+However, ISSS must receive the completed Forms I-983 and I-765 in order to complete processing of your Form I-20, which is necessary for your application to USCIS).
+Your ISSS Advisor will review your forms I-983 and I-765 and prepare your new Form I-20 reflecting your STEM request (indicated on page 2).
+Always be sure to review your Form I-20 for accuracy before mailing it to USCIS.

 2. Compile Documents for OPT STEM Application